Soft Dramatic: Soft and statuesque with a diva essence

 We will get into more Soft Dramatic casual outfit ideas soon, but let’s start with some jeans that will work well with your type.

 Jeans should hug your hips and thighs and have a straight or flared leg.
 Generally a mid to high rise will help you emphasize your beautiful verticality.
-Skinny jeans should mostly be avoided.
+Skinny jeans should mostly be avoided unless paired with a tonal knee high boot.

 Tops & Shirts: Soft Dramatic